MikolajLH/traffic-lights-simulation/README.md

 }
 ```
 New vehicle is pushed to the lane on his starting road.
 The lane must allow for traffic flow, that would lead this vehicle to its `endRoad`.
-If there are many such lanes on the road, the one with minimal total waiting sum is chosen.
-Total waiting sum is a sum over waiting counters of each vehicle on the lane.
+If there are many such lanes on the road, the one with minimal load is chosen.

+## Traffic Lights

+Traffic lights work in standard fashion:
+- `green -> yellow`
+- `yellow -> red`
+- `red -> green`

+Vehicles can move when the ligh on their lane is either `green` or `yellow`.
+Additionally the `yellow` light will alway last exactly one simulation step.

 ## Simulation Step

-1. Calculcate which lights should go forward in their cycle i.e. `green -> yellow`, `yellow -> red`, `red -> green`
+1. Determine traffic lights change.
 2. Move all vehicles according to traffic rules that is vehicle can move, only if it is first in lane and the light is not red.
 3. Increment waiting counter for these vehicles, that are still at the junction.

-###

 ### Determining traffic lights change
 #### Traffic compatibility graph